CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 It is inevitable that your website will not work as you expected.
 You will have to find out what's wrong and fix it.
 This process of debugging can be very frustrating, and can be very creative and rewarding.
 The more debugging you do, the better you'll get.

-Before any detailed debugging, run your HTML, CSS and JavaScript through code validators and prettifiers.
+Before any detailed debugging, run your HTML, CSS and JavaScript through code validators and formatters.
+Your code editor may assist in code formatting.

 Here are some debugging tips:
 - Have basic documentation and reference material on hand.